ji-zai/personal-site/content/essays/seek-truth.md

   - The greater the gap, multiplied by the intensities = tension.
 - **The less delusion you have, the less choice you have.** Choice is a byproduct of delusion.
 Very easy to show why.
 - As part of the “skill”, will need to derive all the qualities of a skilled truth seeker: intuition, judgement, taste, everything.

+“**I didn’t plan anything, I found it. (...)
+In my subconscious.**” (Le Guin 1975, Dreams Must Explain Themselves, p.
+6) - **Ursula K. Le Guin** experienced much the same writing process when writing the Earthsea-series.
+Here are some remarks from her:

 ### Truths are clustered.
 (This eventually needs to go into the part about subconscious induced myopia.)